zhanglab/psamm/docs/commands.rst

 The graph image can be simplified through the use of the ``--combine`` option.
-The deafault option for this is combine level 0.
+By default, the combine level is 0.
 The graph generated from using combine level 0 will have one reaction node for each reactant product pair within a reaction.
 This can result in having many sets of substrates/reaction/product nodes within the graph image, depending on how many substrates and products are present in a metabolic reaction.
-Using the combine level 1 option will condense the reaction nodes down so that there is only one reaction node per reaction, with each reaction node having connectiosn to all reactants and products of that reaction.
+Using the combine level 1 option will condense the reaction nodes down so that there is only one reaction node per reaction, with each reaction node having connections to all reactants and products of that reaction.
 The combine level 2 option will condense the graph in a different way.
 With this option the graph is condensed based on shared reactant/product pairs between different reactions.
-If two separate reactions contain a common reactant/product pair, for example ATP and ADP, then the nodes for those condensed into one combined node.
+If two separate reactions contain a common reactant/product pair, such as ATP/ADP pair, then the nodes for those condensed into one combined node.

 .. code-block:: shell